 The program fee covers 3 meals (lunch on Day 1 and breakfast & lunch on Day 2), program materials/supplies, and supplements the compensation of our Orientation Leader student staff.

 For students: the program fee of $165 covers your housing the night between Day 1 and Day 2 of Eagle Summit.
 If you would like to stay with us on campus the night before your session (called an early arrival) it would be an additional $55.
 Guests/family are permitted to stay on campus as well, but in a different building than students.
-The rates are: $77 per person/per night in double occupancy room or $95 per person/per night for a single occupancy room.
-All guest rates include a mandatory 14.8% DC sales tax.
-Guests may also arrive the night before orientation for the $77 or $95 rate.
-Guest Housing will be in Federal Hall, the newest addition to the AU campus.
+The rates are: $75 per person/per night in a double or single occupancy room.
+All guest rates include a mandatory 14.95% DC sales tax.
+Guests may also arrive the night before orientation for the $75 rate.
+Students will stay in Anderson Hall.
+Guests will stay in Federal Hall, the newest addition to the AU campus.
 Bedrooms in Federal Hall come with 2 single beds, dressers, desks, a private bathroom, a full linen/towel package.
-Guest housing also includes Wi-Fi, access to three AU Rec Centers and the AU shuttle, as well as 24-hour desk services in the Hall.
+Guest housing also includes Wi-Fi, access to the AU shuttle, as well as 24-hour desk services in the Hall.

-Students will be staying in a traditional residence hall with other new students, orientation staff, and residence life staff.
+Students will be staying in Anderson Hall with other new students, orientation staff, and residence life staff.
 Students are required to stay on campus during all of Eagle Summit.
-Parents who opt to stay on campus will be staying in the new East Campus suites.
+Parents and guests who opt to stay on campus will be staying in Federal Hall; the new East Campus suites.
 There are single and double occupancy rooms – both room types have their own private bathrooms.
 We offer an option for students (and parents) to check into their residence halls the night before Eagle Summit, but the night before (called “early arrival” is not required).
 Parents/guest may also choose to stay in a local hotel please see: http://www.american.edu/ocl/orientation/Local-Hotels.cfm

 Students will be assigned to their Eagle Summit room if they opt for an early arrival.
 Students will be placed on the same floor as other early arrival students.
 We have orientation leaders living in the halls as well as residence life staff.
 Students may check in beginning at 3pm on the early arrival day and staff will be available 24/7 to check students in as they arrive.
 Orientation Leaders will host an optional on-your-own dinner in Tenleytown for Early Arrival students.

-Welcome Week is not required, unless students are part of a specific cohort or program that may require it.
-However Welcome Week is designed with our new first year students in mind to connect them to campus, each other, and DC.
+All American Welcome is not required, unless students are part of a specific cohort or program that may require it.
+However All American Welcome is designed with our new first year students in mind to connect them to campus, each other, and DC.

-New student move-in will be Friday, August 17 and Saturday, August 18th.
-Students will receive move-in assignments which will be emailed out by the Housing and Residence Life office by June 15th.
+New student move-in will be Tuesday, August 20 and Wednesday, August 21.
+Students will receive move-in assignments which will be emailed out by the Housing and Residence Life office.
 Please check out the First Year Housing guide for more information: http://www.american.edu/ocl/housing/firstyear.cfm

 Students may update their information anytime at www.american.edu/mycontacts.
 Any change must be made by you through the portal.

 The New Student Checklist is a Web-based tool on your myau.american.edu portal that you can use to keep track of all the tasks you need to accomplish before you begin classes in the fall, such as selecting a meal plan or completing your health insurance waiver.
-You can access the checklist by signing into the myau.american.edu portal and then clicking on Activities and Events in the gray bar on the right side of your screen.
-Under Personalized Links you'll see a link to Student Checklists.
-When you click on New Student Checklist, you'll be directed to your own personalized information and will be able to complete tasks directly through the portal.
-Once you've completed a task, you can place a check mark next to it to indicate that it's been completed.
+The checklist can be accessed by visiting https://www.american.edu/new-students/index.cfm

 · Your results from the Foreign Language Placement Exam (if applicable)